Pyprohly/reddit-api-doc-notes/docs/api-reference/comment_tree.rst

    And so on.
    The maximum is 10, which is also the default if the parameter is not specified.
    Any value higher than 10 is treated the same as 10."
-   "limit","integer","Restrict the number of comments to retrieve."
+   "limit","integer","Limit the number of comments to retrieve.
+The default seems to be 200, and the max value appears to be 500."
    "showedits","boolean",""
    "showmore","boolean",""
    "sort","string","One of `confidence` ('best'), `top`, `new`, `controversial`, `old`, `random`, `qa`, `live`.